 Your training routine has a significant impact on your workouts and training progression.
 From nutrition and planning to hydration and mindset, all of the habits surrounding your routine play a role in how you feel when it’s time to start your workout.

 Luckily, the most impactful habits are the ones that start small and can be easily integrated into your day.
-Small habits like these may not seem like much on their own, but when done consistently over time, their impact will compound and result in significant long term transformations.
-To get started, here’s eight small habits you can add to your daily routine that can significantly improve your training.
+Small habits like these may not seem like much on their own, but when done consistently over time, their impact will compound and result in significant long-term transformations.
+To get started, here are eight small habits you can add to your daily routine that can significantly improve your training.

 1. Prep Your Training Zone in Advance

-Making it a habit to read these tips can give you a better understanding of your training.
+Every workout in the TrainerRoad library includes a written description describing the types of intervals you’ll be doing, the goal of the workout, an explanation of how the workout fits into your progression, and how to optimize the workout with drills or adjustments.
+Making it a habit to read these descriptions can give you a better understanding of your training.
 This, in turn, helps you get the most out of your workouts and increases your overall confidence in the strengths and abilities you’re developing.
-You can find the weekly tips in your Calendar at the start of each training week.
+You can find the workout description by tapping or clicking on a workout.

 3. Carry a Water Bottle